Glossary

 Fractional COO

-A senior operator embedded part-time inside a company to install operating discipline, fix process bloat, and document playbooks, without the cost of a full-time hire.
+A senior operator embedded part-time inside a company to architect the operating system the business runs on: install operating discipline, fix process bloat, document playbooks, without the cost of a full-time hire.
+At Obsidian Axis Group we call this engagement an Operations Architect.

 When the role fits

-When a fractional COO actually fits.
+When an Operations Architect (a.k.a. fractional COO) actually fits.

 The strongest fits are post-acquisition and lower-middle-market, where the operating gap is acute and the methodology earns its scope.
 The role also fits two broader operator situations that are easier to overlook.